-In just under 6 months, contractors will need to begin charging themselves VAT rather than the suppliers.
+Customers rather than suppliers will need to account for VAT.
 These changes won’t come as a shock to most as the construction industry is renowned for VAT fraud.

 How will this affect you

 There has been concern over how this will affect the cash flow of some construction businesses, with one company alreading ceasing trading and blaming VAT changes.
 However HMRC state the changes will help level the playing field for businesses by ensuring that VAT fraud is removed from supply chains.

 It’s important to understand how the new rules might impact on your business operation, and with up to 150,000 businesses expected to be affected, this is highly likely.

 The impact on business administrative burdens is forecasted to be significant.
 However, the HMRC state as a result of the technical consultation, the legislation has been simplified to make the reverse charge only apply where the payment for the supply needs to be reported for CIS purposes.

 All businesses involved in the construction industry should review their supply chains to consider how they will be impacted by the changes.
 It is important to identify the categories of supplies which may be subject to the new “reverse charge” rules and update accounting systems accordingly.

 Some businesses may also see significant variation in cash flow, as they will no longer be able to use VAT collected from customers as working capital before paying it on to HMRC.
 The impact on timeframes, invoicing, contracts and working capital of the suppliers should also be considered.